 2. Search Engine Optimisation strategies

 Again, it doesn’t matter what platform or CMS your website was developed in, every business needs a search engine optimisation (SEO) strategy.
-Making sure the your website complies to current website and Google web developer standards is a must.
+Making sure that your website complies to current website and Google web developer standards is a must.
 Even if you’ve used an ‘out of the box’ CMS it doesn’t mean that once your website’s ready to go online that it is search engine optimised.
 Simple things like page speed and backlinks are an example of things that need to be considered for your website’s Search engine performance.
 There are many factors that need to be considered for SEO.
 Learn more here.

 3. Digital Marketing